kbalog/uis-dat640-fall2019/assignments/assignment-3/README.md

   1. **MLM**: The mixture of language models approach with two fields, title and content, with weights 0.2 and 0.8, respectively.
 Content should be the "catch-all" field.
 Use Dirichlet smoothing with the smoothing parameter set to 2000.
   1. **SDM+ELR**: Sequential dependence model with the ELR extension.
-      - This is a single-field variant of SDM, so you need to use the "catch-all" field for scoring.
+      - This is a single-field variant of SDM, so you need to use the "catch-all" field for term-based scoring.
       - Use standard weights, that is, 0.8 for unigram matches, 0.05 for ordered bigram matches, 0.05 for unordered bigram matches, and 0.1 for entity matches.
       - Use Dirichlet smoothing with the smoothing parameter set to 2000.
       - Note: you'll need to build a positional index.